pscholl/cmotion/README.md

 ## Notifcations

  Notifications on both the Wearable and the Smartphone will be displayed throughout a recordings session.
 Dismissing the notification, as well as pressing cancel, will cancel the current recording and only what has been recorded so far will be left over.

+## Gotchas

+ The broadcast receiver does not receive the above mentioned when the package has been just installed.
+In order for it to work the application must have been started at least once!